 The sensitivity analysis is intended to reflect the uncertainty inherent in the valuation of these investments under current market conditions, and its results cannot be extrapolated due to non-linear effects that changes in valuation assumptions may have on the fair value of these investments.
-Furthermore, the analysis does not indicate a probability of such changes occurring and it does not necessarily represent the ZIC Group's view of expected future changes in the fair value of these investments.
+Furthermore, the analysis does not indicate a probability of such changes occurring and it does not necessarily represent the Group's view of expected future changes in the fair value of these investments.
 Any management actions that may be taken to mitigate the inherent risks are not reflected in this analysis.

-Table 23.7a

-as of December 31, 2016 Decrease in reported More favorable Increase in

-Less favorable values fair value values reported fair value

-(relative change) (in USD millions) (relative change) (in USD millions)

-Key assumptions

-Equity levels -20% (691) +20% 691

-Discount rates +20% (68) -20% 68

-Spread rates +20% (68) -20% 68

-Prepayment rates -20% (1) +20% 1
+Table 23.7a Sensitivity analysis as of December 31, 2016 Decrease in reported More favorable Increase in reported of level 3 Less favorable values fair value values fair value investments (relative change) (in USD millions) (relative change) (in USD millions) to changes in Key assumptions key assumptions - Equity levels -20% (691) +20% 691 current period Discount rates +20% (68) -20% 68 Spread rates +20% (68) -20% 68 Prepayment rates -20% (1) +20% 1